Schedule of the Week

 3. Award Winner Wednesday - review the 2020 Global Award Winners.
 NACADA is proud to recognize the accomplishments and achievements of outstanding advisors, programs and scholars annually at the global, as well as regional levels.
 View the Blog Post

-4. Crossing Time Zones with the Global Engagement and Small Colleges & Universities Advising Communities - Discussion from the Global Engagement and Small Colleges & Universities Advising Communities will discuss differences and considerations in educational systems across the globe.
+4. Crossing Time Zones with the Global Engagement and Small Colleges & Universities Advising Communities - The Global Engagement and Small Colleges & Universities Advising Communities discuss the differences and considerations in educational systems across the globe.
+Find out how advising/counseling works in other countries!
 Presenters include Penny Robinson from UKAT representing United Kingdom, Dr. Catherine Mann, University of Melbourne representing Australia, Efrosini Hortis, Chair of the Global Engagement Advising Community representing Greece, Caitlin Rovner of Chadron State University, Joe Ryan of Midway University and Jaimie Engle, Chair of the Small Colleges & Universities Advising Community and from DePaul University.

 May 7, 2020